 Pharming is a technique used to redirect as many users as possible from the legitimate commercial websites they intended to visit and lead them to fraudulent ones.
 The bogus sites, to which victims are redirected without their knowledge, will likely look the same as a genuine site.
 However, when users enter their login name and password, the information is captured by criminals.
 Pharming involves Trojans, worms, or other technology that attack the browser and can spread infection.
 When users type in a legitimate URL address, they are redirected to the criminal's web site.
 Another way to accomplish these scam is to attack or "poison the DNS" (domain name system) rather than individual machines.
 In this case, everyone who enters a valid URL will instead automatically be taken to the scammer's site.

 Finally, backing up infected files, is a common source of reinfection if they are restored to your computer.
 Generally, you can back up all your important documents, personal data files, photos to a CD or DVD drive, not a flash drive or external hard drive as they may become compromised in the process.
 The safest practice is not to backup any executable files (*.exe), screensavers (*.scr), autorun (.ini) or script files (.php, .asp, .htm, .html, .xml ) files because they may be infected by malware.
 Avoid backing up compressed files (.zip, .cab, .rar) that have executables inside them as some types of malware can penetrate compressed files and infect the .exe files within them.
-Other types of malware may even disguise itself by hiding a file extension or adding spaces to the existing extension as shown here (click Figure 1 to enlarge) so be sure you look closely at the full file name.
+Other types of malware may even disguise itself by hiding a file extension or by adding double file extensions and/or space(s) in the file's name to hide the real extension as shown here (click Figure 1 to enlarge) so be sure you look closely at the full file name.
 If you cannot see the file extension, you may need to reconfigure Windows to show file name extensions.

 Now that you know How malware spreads, you may want to read Best Practices for Safe Computing - Prevention which includes tips to protect yourself against malware infection.